lulzzz/angular-rules-engine/src/README.md

 + You can create a reusable library of rules and use them in one or more applications.
 + Take advantage of Typescript classes to quickly create `simple` or `composite` rules using the API that is part of the framework.
 + Use the `ValidationContext`to simply add, execute, and retrieve rule results.
++ Code faster using Fluent API style syntax - be more productive.
 + Using the `CompositeRule` base class, you can  create a rule that contains other rules of either `simple` or `composite` types.
 The rule execution algorithm manages the complexity - now you can create rules and reuse rules to match your business logic.

 #Getting Started :: New Angular 2 Application